 If you would like to be anonymous, please hide your number before you phone us.

 We generally note your contact with us in a highly confidential spreadsheet.
 We record this information so that:

 if you contact us again, we have your contact history

 We can identify themes on where the College can improve.

 The spreadsheet is locked down to select staff members in People and Wellbeing.
 It is completely separate from the training arm of the College.
 No identifying data is shared with other parts of the College, unless you expressly give us permission.

 The TSU reports deidentified data and themes to the Trainees’ Committee and the College Training Accreditation Committee, to improve trainees’ experience in training.
 No identifying data is ever included in these reports.

 If you have any concerns about how we record data, please let us know.
 We will respond to ensure you feel safe accessing the Training Support Unit.

 I’m concerned about the wellbeing of a trainee or SIMG.
 How can I connect them to College support services?

-If you need support and would prefer to speak to someone outside the College, you can access our Member Support Program via Converge International, specialists in psychology and wellbeing.
+If you need support and would prefer to speak to someone outside the College, you can access RANZCOG’s Member Support Program via Converge International, specialists in psychology and wellbeing.
 All sessions are entirely confidential, and your first four sessions within a 12-month period are paid for by the College.
-To contact Converge, call 1300 687 327 (Australia), 0800 666 367 (New Zealand) or from other countries on +61 3 8620 5300.
-You can also request a Converge session online.
-For more information, visit our Member Wellbeing webpage.
+To contact Converge, call 1300 687 327 (Australia), 0800 666 367 (Aotearoa New Zealand) or from other countries on +61 3 8620 5300.
+You can also request a session via the Converge website.

 Who should I contact if the matter is urgent and it’s outside of business hours?